learn-co-curriculum/uci-mod-3-reading-complex-code/README.md

 - **Identify Inputs and Outputs:** While it isn't _exactly_ the same as a method input, the `guess` variable comes from outside the loop and is getting reassigned here so we can consider it a sort of input.
-Output isn't clear here.
+The output isn't clear here.
 - **Distinguish and Separate Out Clear and Opaque Code:** We can see two lines of `puts` statements that are simply printing out messages.